anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * Matthew 6.16-21: Ash Wednesday.
 * Matthew 6.22-23: omitted, along with its parallel in Luke 11.34-35.
 * Matthew 6.24: see Luke 16.1-13.
-* Matthew 6.25-34: 2 before Lent, Harvest Thanksgiving, Year B.
+* Matthew 6.25-34: 2 before Lent; Harvest Thanksgiving, Year B.
 * Matthew 7.1-2: see Luke 6.27-38.
 * Matthew 7.3-5: omitted, along with its parallel in Luke 6.41-42 (NB: RCL 'Proper 3').
 * Matthew 7.6: omitted.